What Are Window Graphics?

-Let’s go over a few of them so you can decide which window displays are the right type and learn how window clings are actually different from window decals.
+Let’s go over a few types of window graphics so you can decide which window displays are the right type and learn how window clings are actually different from window decals.
 By the end of this article, you may know more about window advertising than you ever expected, and better understand why they can serve as excellent eye-catching tools to promote an event, market a product or announce a new-and-improved service.

-Window clings are available in a few different material options, but most commonly are made of white or clear PVC vinyl.
+Window clings are available in a few different material options, but most commonly are made of white or clear PVC static cling vinyl.
 Keep in mind that window clings can be made for first surface or second surface applications but are not designed for exterior use.

 Decals and clings are terms that are often used interchangeably.
 But anyone in the printing business will tell you they’re definitely different.
 The main difference is that window clings are an extremely soft and heavily plasticized vinyl material that bonds to the window by ‘wetting’ out, as opposed to window decals which use a pressure-sensitive adhesive to bond to the surface.
-In this way, window decals are multifunctional and used for things beyond glass since the adhesive can bond to nearly any type of surface.
+In this way, window decals are multifunctional, more permanent, and used for things beyond glass since the adhesive can bond to nearly any type of surface.
 In other words, they don’t necessarily have to go on windows.

 The type of adhesive and material used for window decals all depends on how you intend to display them – and for how long.
 For example, long-term-use applications or places where the decal may get peeled away should have their graphics made using permanent adhesive.
 This may also depend on whether you intend to place them outdoors or indoors, as the weather can affect the bond and overall durability.
 Removable adhesive is suggested for short-term applications where clean residue removal is important.

 If you’re not sure how to construct or what material you want to use for your window decal, you’ll want to contact us at NGS Printing.
-Letting us know how you expect to use your window decals and the surface material it’s being applied to will allow us to determine the best combination of vinyl film and adhesive.
+Letting us know how you expect to use your window decals and the surface material it’s being applied to will allow us to help you determine the best combination of vinyl film and adhesive.

 Die-cut transfer decals are another form of a window decal but custom cut to a wide assortment of custom shapes – whether simple or complex.
-Frequently seen on glass doors and windows displaying the address, hours of operation or the company logo, die-cut transfer decals are sometimes a single intricately cut shape or a series of different shapes like letters and numbers that are placed on the glass at the same time as a group.
+Frequently seen on glass doors and windows displaying the address, hours of operation, or the company logo, die-cut transfer decals are sometimes a single intricately cut shape or a series of different shapes like letters and numbers that are placed on the glass at the same time as a group.

-The intricate shapes and complex cuts are held in perfect orientation of each other using a transfer tape.
+The intricate shapes and complex cuts are held in the perfect orientation of each other using a transfer tape.
 The transfer tape is peeled away and removed after the whole decal is installed.

 Another distinguishing characteristic of this type of window advertising product is that the bounding material perimeter isn’t seen with the die-cut transfer decal, which makes the end product far superior to the eye.
-This provides a look and feel like the advertising is almost a part of the window itself, as if it came that way.
+This provides a look and feels like the advertising is almost a part of the window itself as if it came that way.
 Die-cut transfer decals can be fabricated individually – such as for letters or numbers – but they’re able to maintain the same evenness in spacing relative to one another with transfer tape.

 One of the increasingly popular window advertising types is the see-thru window decal, sometimes referred to as perforated window graphics or one-way vision graphics.
 When these graphics are applied to storefront windows, customers on the inside of the glass can see through them to what’s outside, but not the other way around.
 In other words, the only thing people on the outside can see is the signage or image itself.

 See-thru window signage is ideal for filtering light, increasing security, or simply advertising on a window without losing the natural light that comes through the windows.
-From an advertising and marketing standpoint, though, one-way vision graphics are great for drawing attention with eye-catching color to a particular sale, announcement or slogan.
+From an advertising and marketing standpoint, though, one-way vision graphics are great for drawing attention with eye-catching color to a particular sale, announcement, or slogan.

 See-thru graphics are made possible by printing onto a unique white vinyl film that has thousands of hole perforations and a black backside.
 The perforations can range in size to make viewing through the material easier or make the graphic more vibrant.
-A 70/30 pattern implies that there is 70% material and 30% holes, and the graphics will be more impactful but harder to view through over a 50/50 ratio pattern.
+A 70/30 pattern implies that there is 70% material and 30% holes, and the graphics will be more impactful but harder to view through a 50/50 ratio pattern.

-One of the secrets to this material is that the printable side starts with a white substrate to make the colors POP, but the opposing side is black to make viewing through easy on the eyes.
+One of the secrets to this material is that the printable side starts with a white substrate to make the colors POP, but the opposing side is black to make viewing easy on the eyes.
 The human eye naturally focuses on whatever is brighter so it easily looks through the black material and focuses on what is beyond the glass.

-See-thru window graphics are most commonly mounted on the exterior of the glass window, but only a few companies – like NGS Printing – with its screen print capabilities can make the see-thru window graphics for 2nd surface interior mounted graphics.
+See-thru window graphics are most commonly mounted on the exterior of the glass window, but only a few companies – like NGS Printing – with its screenprint capabilities can make the see-thru window graphics for 2nd surface interior mounted graphics.
 If you’re in need of perforated window graphics but want to keep them out of the outside elements, reach out to us for a quote.